Leslie Gilbert-Lurie: Career

 Gilbert-Lurie is the author of Bending Toward the Sun, a memoir written with her mother, chronicling her mother's experience in The Holocaust, and the inter-generational transmission of trauma.
 She speaks at middle schools, high schools, colleges, universities, churches and synagogues about her book, the Holocaust, and its implications for the world today.

 Gilbert-Lurie spent her early career as a television executive.
-At NBC she oversaw NBC Productions and the comedy division, co-wrote television episodes of Alf and Saved by The Bell, and co-founded an in-house production company, Lurie-Horwits productions.
+At NBC she oversaw NBC Productions and the comedy division, co-wrote television episodes of Alf and Saved by The Bell, and co-founded an in-house production company, Lurie-Horowitz productions.
 She has also consulted for USA Network and Disney Television.
 As a lawyer, Gilbert-Lurie worked briefly at the law firm of Manatt, Phelps, Rothenberg and Tunney, and she served as a Ninth Circuit Court of Appeals Law Clerk for Judge Harry Pregerson.

 In July 2022, she was appointed to the California State University Board of Trustees by Governor Gavin Newsom.